Bosko the Lumberjack: Summary

 A river runs through the forest.
 Now, the villain has Honey in a row boat; Bosko must settle for a hollow log by the bank, which, as it turns out, luckily, is manned by three mouse-rowers.
 "Stroke!
 Stroke!" he orders the crew by makeshift bullhorn.
 Before long, both reach land: the villain steals away to his little cabin, barely evading little Bosko.
 The brute blocks the door as Bosko bangs to demand entry; a moose's head mounted on the wall, its antlers bearing aloft a shotgun, we find able to use its antlers as arms as it dexterously fires a few rounds from the gun into the seat of Pierre's pants.
 The door freed, Bosko storms in, fists at the ready: the cad knocks Bosko away such that his little body strikes the four rafters of the house in quick succession; he slides along the floor, under the bed in the corner, emerging with a literal cracked crown.
 But our hero is in the fight yet; this time, the brute sends him flying through the stove and out through its network of pipes, sliding along the floor, under and into a bear pelt-rug which, thus donned, makes Bosko appear a live grizzly!
 He runs headlong into a wall and a bear trap as his enemy grinds his teeth in pursuit.
-On his guard, brandishing an axe, Bosko swings high and catches an unlucky barrel just behind him as the cur gets close; with all his strength, Bosko swings axe and barrel onto the villain's head.
+On his guard, brandishing an axe, Bosko swings high and catches an unlucky barrel just behind him as the cur gets close; with all his strength, Bosko swings the axe and barrel onto the villain's head.
 Dazed, bound by the compromised barrel's rungs, defeated, Pierre the amorous lumberjack falls.
 Our damsel-no-longer-in-distress proclaims Bosko her hero; she kisses him and he falls dizzily backwards into the wall, from whose height falls a portrait of Napoleon, whose head is pierced and thus replaced by Bosko's.
 "La Marseillaise" comes through as Honey proudly salutes her wide-grinning champion.